 5. Television coverage

 If you like to watch people work out, but don't want to be that creepy guy at the gym, the Combine has you covered.
-In every year except this one, you can attend in person and the NFL Network offers live coverage of the drills.
+After not holding the Combine last year due to the pandemic, fans are being welcomed back to observe the on-field drills in person at Lucas Oil Stadium (March 3-6) and the NFL Network will offer live coverage as well.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.